 You need to know what it’s like to push yourself.
 You have to experience being in extreme discomfort and tolerate the pain that comes with the test.
 If you can make the training hard, then the test should feel like a walk in the park.

 Not sure what to do?
-Here’s a sample cardio training week of one of my Redliners:
+Here’s a sample cardio training week from a Redliner:

-This training week falls in her specific preparation phase of the training program.
-Her test is in 4 weeks, and within this time frame the intensity is being ramped up.
+This training week fell in her specific preparation phase of the training program.
+Her test was in 4 weeks, and within this time frame the intensity was being ramped up.
 Essentially she is doing 4 days of HIIT training, two on her own (the 5×400 and hill sprints) and two with me.
 There are two days of moderate intensity training, and one rest day.
 Always include at least one rest day in your training program, it’s necessary for recovery.

 This sample week would not, and should not, be performed in the early stages of training, especially if you’re new to training.
 You need to gradually build up your fitness to match the demands of the test.
 You can’t go from 0 to 60 without suffering from some injury (like shin splints).